|

 court decisions,

-synthesize primary and
+synthesize primary

-secondary sources, and
+sources, and to

-to state a definitive
+state a definitive

 position on a legal